wp-plugins/awesome-filterable-portfolio/readme.txt

 1. Download and install the plugin
 2. Through the admin panel, create a category
 3. Create a portfolio item
-4. Add the following shortcode wherever you like (page, post) to show the portfolio
+4. Add the following shortcode wherever you like on a page or post to show the portfolio
 <pre>[af-portfolio]</pre>
 That's it!

+<em>Use the Options page to customize your portfolio.</em>

-Please visit <a href="http://brinidesigner.com/wordpress-plugins/awesome-filterable-portfolio/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">the plugin's page</a> for the complete documentation and a video tutorial on how to use it.
+Please visit <a href="http://brinidesigner.com/wordpress-plugins/awesome-filterable-portfolio/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">Awesome Filterable Portfolio page</a> for the complete documentation and a video tutorial on how to use it.

 == Installation ==